-A Specialized Care for Children staff person who is either a nurse, social worker, speech pathologist or audiologist.
+A DSCC staff person who is a nurse, social worker, speech pathologist or audiologist.

-Care Coordination Team: The team includes you, your child, the Care Coordinator and Program Coordinator Assistant.
+Care Coordination Team:

+The team includes you, your child, the Care Coordinator and Program Coordinator Assistant.
 Your Care Coordination Team will provide assistance to you and your child, answer your questions and talk with you about your concerns.